 X-Factor: Best range of English YA in Sofia.

 +359 2 918 3101

-Housed in a large, classically-designed building, the National Library housed not only your typical library facilities, but also a space for both temporary and permanent exhibitions.
-When we visited, the temporary exhibition displayed a cultural exchange involving Chinese – Bulgarian relations, and the permanent exhibition contained old manuscripts and books open to the public.
-Unfortunately there was no access to the rest of the library for visitors, but as lovers of all things bookish we recommend visiting just to peruse the building and the books.
+A large, classically-designed building, the National Library is a space for both temporary and permanent exhibitions, along with regular research.
+When we visited, there was a temporary exhibition displayed a cultural exchange involving Chinese – Bulgarian relations.
+There was also a permanent exhibition which contained old manuscripts and books, open to the public.
+Unfortunately there was no access to the rest of the library for visitors.
+But as lovers of all things bookish we recommend visiting just to peruse the building and the books.

 X-Factor: The old manuscripts are a joy to browse!

-And that’s it – for both our bookish rundown, and for Eastern Europe in general, at least for now.
+And that’s it for our bookish rundown, we hope you enjoyed our Book Lover’s Guide to Sofia.
 Our next destination is Reykjavik, the chilly capital of Iceland, where around 10% of the population are published authors!
-Stay tuned in the coming weeks when we report back with our Book Lover’s Guide to Reykjavik.
+Check out our Book Lover’s Guide to Reykjavik.